Zeunig/lol_clipboard/README.md

-update: vanguard is live on league, DO NOT use this software, don't risk it a ban :>
+update: vanguard is live on league, DO NOT use this software, don't risk a ban :>

 # LoL Clipboard
 An application that allows you to paste text into the in-game chat